Pi Delta Psi: Death of Michael Deng

-Andy Meng, the former National Executive President for Pi Delta Psi initially published a statement which read in part that the incident happened during "an unsanctioned event that was strictly prohibited by our organization."
-However, when Deng lost consciousness his fraternity brothers called Andy Meng who allegedly told them to conceal any evidence of the fraternity before calling the authorities.
+Andy Meng, the former National Executive President for Pi Delta Psi initially published a statement claiming that the incident happened during "an unsanctioned event that was strictly prohibited by our organization."
+However, when Deng lost consciousness his fraternity brothers called Meng who allegedly told them to conceal any evidence damaging to the fraternity before calling the authorities.
 Prosecutors later discovered text messages between Meng and local chapter member Charles Lai throughout the morning of December 8, 2013.
 One such message from Meng to Lai asked “were you spearing?”
 The texts demonstrated that Meng was aware of the outing as well as the injuries to Deng.
-Meng directed members of the local fraternity to cover up what had happened, hide various items of evidence, and ensure that the national fraternity was not connected in any way to the outing or Deng’s injuries.

 After investigating the incident, the National Pi Delta Psi fraternity revoked its affiliation with the Baruch chapter.
 Baruch College banned the fraternity from ever returning to its campus.
-In February 2014, Deng’s death was ruled a homicide, and the Monroe County district attorney stated that they expected to file charges after their investigation was completed.
-In addition, Deng's parent's filed a civil lawsuit against the National Pi Delta Psi fraternity, the Baruch chapter of Pi Delta Psi, and various fraternity members including Mr. Meng, who is the younger brother of U.S. representative Grace Meng.
+In February 2014, Deng's death was ruled a homicide, and the Monroe County district attorney stated that they expected to file charges after their investigation was completed.
+In addition, Deng's parents filed a civil lawsuit against the National Pi Delta Psi fraternity, the Baruch chapter of Pi Delta Psi, and various fraternity members including Meng, who is the younger brother of U.S. representative Grace Meng.